Abhimanue-rajesh/config/README.md

-- 👋 Hi, I’m @electro-code
+- 👋 Hi, I’m Abhimanue Rajesh
 - 👀 I’m interested in Machine Learning and GUI(Python)
 - 🌱 I’m currently learning the same
 - 💞️ I’m looking to collaborate on python Machinelearning